3. ECOLOGY: CLUB OF ROME THEME AND JAMES LOVELOCK

-I did not fully grasp the importance of ecology until about 1980.
-I had formerly heard of this subject, but had not studied it in any depth.
-I did not actually do that until I had access to the shelves of Cambridge University Library (CUL), where I found material relating to the Club of Rome.
+I did not fully grasp the importance of ecology until 1980.
+I had formerly heard of this subject, without comprehending many details.
+I did not achieve any intensive study until 1981, when I gained access to the shelves of Cambridge University Library (CUL), where I found material relating to the Club of Rome.
 That grouping was founded in 1968 by an eminent British scientist and an Italian industrialist, namely Dr. Alexander King (1909-2007) and Aurelio Peccei (1908-1984).
 Dr. King had the repute of an international civil servant.
 These two very notable collaborators grasped that if certain crucial matters continued to be ignored by governments, then the global situation would deteriorate markedly in the not too distant future.
 They have been proven decisively correct.

 Peccei is noted for stating: “If the Club of Rome has any merit, it is that of having been the first to rebel against the suicidal ignorance of the human condition.”
 The Club started as an informal gathering in Peccei’s home.
 They developed the leitmotif of “limits to growth,” and assimilated cues associated with a project undertaken by the Massachusetts Institute of Technology.
 The early ecological themes which then evolved in this manner were population increase, agricultural production, non-renewable resource depletion, industrial output, and pollution.